 Pets require extra cleaning no matter what flooring you choose.
 Choose carpeting that looks good, feels comfortable for you and your pet, and expect to clean it regularly.
 That’s it!
 If you’re still leaning toward hard flooring options, be sure to view our pet friendly flooring guide to see other choices.

-Schedule an appointment with an Empire Sales Rep to explore Pet Friendly options in your home.
+Schedule a FREE In-Home Estimate with an Empire Sales Rep to explore Pet Friendly options in your home.

 Get the latest blog updates delivered to your inbox.